-Gaussian beams form another high frequency asymptotic model which is closely related to geometrical optics.
-However, unlike geometrical optics, Gaussian beams are valid at caustics.
-For Gaussian beams, the solution is also assumed to be of the geometrical optics form (1.1), but a Gaussian beam is a localized solution that concentrates close to a standard ray of geometrical optics in space-time.
-Although the phase function is real-valued along the central ray, Gaussian beams have a complexvalued phase functions off their central ray.
+†Department of Numerical Analysis, CSC, KTH, 100 44 Stockholm, Sweden and Swedish e-Science do not breakdown at caustics.
+For Gaussian beams, the solution is also assumed to be of the geometrical optics form (1.1), but a Gaussian beam is a localized solution that concentrates near a single ray of geometrical optics in space-time.
+Although the phase function is real-valued along the central ray, Gaussian beams have a complexvalued phase function off their central ray.
 The imaginary part of the phase is chosen such that the solution decays exponentially away from the central ray, maintaining a Gaussian-shaped profile.
 To form a Gaussian beam solution, we first pick a ray and solve a system of ordinary differential equations (ODEs) along it to find the values of the phase, its first and second order derivatives and the amplitude on the ray.
 To define the phase and amplitude away from this ray to all of space-time, we extend them using a Taylor expansion.
 Heuristically speaking, along each ray we propagate information about the phase and amplitude and their derivatives that allows us to reconstruct the wave field locally in a Gaussian envelope.
-The existence of Gaussian beam solutions has been know since sometime in the 1960's, first in connection with lasers, see Babič and Buldyrev [2].
+The existence of Gaussian beam solutions has been known since sometime in the 1960's, first in connection with lasers, see Babič and Buldyrev [2].
 Later, they were used in the analysis of propagation of singularities in partial differential equations by Hörmander [11] and Ralston [30].

-^{}Department of Mathematics, Iowa State University, Ames, IA 50011, USA. (hliu@iastate.edu). [†]Department of Numerical Analysis, CSC, KTH, 100 44 Stockholm, Sweden and Swedish e-Science Research Center (SeRC), KTH, 100 44 Stockholm, Sweden, (olofr@nada.kth.se).
+Research Center (SeRC), KTH, 100 44 Stockholm, Sweden and Swedish e-Scien Research Center (SeRC), KTH, 100 44 Stockholm, Sweden. (olofr@nada.kth.se).